seece/nypl/readme.md

     g = get item ( list index -- item )

 The item is always returned as a quotation.
-To get the underlying value it needs to be evaluated with `.`:
+To get the underlying value it needs to be evaluated with `i`:

     > ("a" "b" "c") 1 g
     q6